SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

 # Lab 1.1: Containerizing Recommendation service to Azure Container Apps

-### Duration: 60 minutes
+## Lab scenario
 In this Lab, you'll explore the process of containerizing a recommendation service and deploying it to Azure Container Apps.
 Containerization has become a key strategy in modern application development and deployment, providing a consistent and reproducible environment across various stages of the software development lifecycle.
 Azure Container Apps, part of Microsoft's Azure cloud platform, offers a managed container service that enables developers to deploy and scale containerized applications seamlessly.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Setup configuration for miyagi app
+- Task 2: Run miyagi frontend locally
+- Task 3: Persist embeddings in Azure AI Search
+- Task 4: Build Docker Images for the Recommendation service
+- Task 5: Push the Docker Image of the Recommendation service to the Container registry
+- Task 6: Create a Container app for recommendation-service
+- Task 7: Verify Recommendation Service using Swagger

+### Duration: 60 minutes

 ### Task 1: Setup configuration for miyagi app